 The activity in the merger and restructuring accruals is presented in the table below.
-Of the total \$40 million expense above presented in Merger, restructuring and other operating (income) expenses, net incurred in the first half of 2017, \$28 million relates to Merger and restructuring liabilities and are included as charges incurred in the table below.
-The remaining \$12 million expense is comprised of \$11 million in Merger transaction and integration expenses and \$7 million in property expenses, professional fees, non-cash items and other expenses, partially offset by a \$6 million gain on the disposition of warehouse facilities which were part of the supply chain integration associated with the Merger.
-These remaining amounts are excluded from the table below because they are charges that are recorded and paid in the same period.
+Of the total \$62 million expense presented in Merger, restructuring and other operating (income) expenses, net incurred in the year-to-date 2017, \$40 million relates to Merger and restructuring liabilities and are included as charges incurred in the table below.
+The remaining \$22 million of expense is comprised of \$16 million in Merger transaction and integration expenses, \$11 million in property expenses, professional fees, non-cash items and other expenses, and \$1 million in Acquisition related expenses, partially offset by a \$6 million gain on the disposition of warehouse facilities which were part of the supply chain integration associated with the Merger.
+These charges are excluded from the table below because they are expensed as incurred, non-cash, or otherwise not associated with the merger and restructuring balance sheet accounts.

-First H alf of 2017
+Year-to-Date 2017

-(In millions) Termination benefits as Decen ance s of ober 31, 016 narges curred Cash ments Acc and Lease cretion I Other istments J alance as of uly 1, 2017
+(In millions) as Decem Balance as of December 31, 2016 8 Cash Payments Balance as of tember 30, 2017

+Termination benefits

-Merger related accruals \$ 5 \$ \$ (3) \$ \$ 2
+Merger related accruals \$ 5 \$ 1 \$ (4) \$ 2

-Comprehensive Business Review 8 15 (17) 6
+Comprehensive Business Review 8 26 (27) 7

 Lease and contract obligations, accruals for facilities closures and

 other costs:

-Merger related accruals 40 4 (18) 26
+Merger related accruals 40 4 (24) 20

-Comprehensive Business Review 13 8 (8) 13
+Comprehensive Business Review 13 9 (13) 9

-Other restructuring accruals 5 1 (2) 2 6

-Acquired entity store closure accruals 18 (4) (1) 13

-Total \$ 89 \$ 28 \$ (52) \$ 1 \$ 66
+Total \$ 66 \$ 40 \$ (68) \$ 38